swent-epfl/mvp-prd/template/9-design.md

 *What data are you collecting / managing?*

+- User : profile username, login email, profile picture, added contacts and localisation if activated
+- Groups : name, group profile picture, members, topics, timers
+- Topic : name, contents (topic items that contain list of strong users, resources and the parent topic)
+- User calendar, todos, solo timer

 *How is it organised?*

 *Where is it stored?*

-- Firebase, local storage on the phone
+- Firebase, local storage on the phone (for the todos)

 *How is it shared/copied/cached?*

+- All on firebase

 ## Security Considerations